core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Signature Algorithm ## {#ssec-common-context-cs-alg}

-Signature Algorithm identifies the digital signature algorithm used to compute a counter signature on the COSE object (see {{Sections 3.2 and 3.3 of I-D.ietf-cose-countersign}}), when messages are protected using the group mode (see {{mess-processing}}).
+Signature Algorithm identifies the digital signature algorithm used to compute a countersignature on the COSE object (see {{Sections 3.2 and 3.3 of I-D.ietf-cose-countersign}}), when messages are protected using the group mode (see {{mess-processing}}).
 This parameter is immutable once the Common Context is established.

 For endpoints that support the group mode, the EdDSA signature algorithm and the elliptic curve Ed25519 {{RFC8032}} are mandatory to implement.
 If elliptic curve signatures are used, it is RECOMMENDED to implement deterministic signatures with additional randomness as specified in {{I-D.mattsson-cfrg-det-sigs-with-noise}}.

 ### Group Encryption Key ## {#ssec-common-context-group-enc-key}

-Group Encryption Key specifies the encryption key for deriving a keystream to encrypt/decrypt a counter signature, when a message is protected with the group mode (see {{mess-processing}}).
+Group Encryption Key specifies the encryption key for deriving a keystream to encrypt/decrypt a countersignature, when a message is protected with the group mode (see {{mess-processing}}).

 The Group Encryption Key is derived as defined for Sender/Recipient Keys in {{Section 3.2.1 of RFC8613}}, with the following differences.